The tiniest book I own is 642 Tiny Things to Write About. And inside that book is my favorite “tiny” prompt:

 Every Saturday afternoon, my dad and I paint portraits together.

-Nadia’s “tiny” story blew me away.
+Nadia’s “tiny” life story blew me away.
 It doesn’t convey her entire life, of course, because 5 sentences alone can’t do that; not even 5,000 sentences can do that.
-But Nadia’s sentences were packed with evocative details and images that captured her journey.
-She enjoyed a carefree, creative childhood with parents who encouraged her to cover the walls with art.
+But Nadia’s sentences were packed with evocative details and images that captured her journey so far.
+She had enjoyed a carefree, creative childhood with parents who actually encouraged her to cover the walls with art.
 Her father’s accident marked the end of that innocence.
 While the family coped with a long recovery, Nadia took on parental responsibilities and put much of her own desires on hold.
 Her final sentence, in present tense, shows Nadia reconnecting with her father and herself.

-Notice that Nadia’s final sentence doesn’t boast at all – but everyone who read it agreed that it portrays a resilient young woman, reclaiming her relationship with her dad, her talents, and herself.
+And Nadia’s final sentence doesn’t boast at all – but everyone who read it agreed that it portrays a resilient, mature young woman, reclaiming her relationship with her dad, her talents, and her sense of self.

 A few months after writing her 5-sentence story, Nadia based her college essay on her weekend ritual of painting and reconnecting with her dad.
 It’s a moving, funny, mature essay I’ve never forgotten.